ChristianKouris/cse140l-lab3/README.md

 Lab 3 of CSE 140L

-The top module is struct_diag and the its file is struct_diag.sv
+The top module is traffic_light_controller and the its file is traffic_light_controller.sv

-The testbench is lab2_tb.sv
+The testbench is traffic_tb.sv